 In the 1973-74 seasons, he played two first-class matches against the Rest of India and then tour to Sri Lanka as a second wicketkeeper to Krishnamurthy.
 On that tour, he grabbed a single opportunity to play the against Sri Lanka Board President’s XI.
 In 1975-76, Reddy played three matches against Sri Lanka.
 He was the deputy wicket-keeper of Kirmani on the tour of Australia in 1977-78 and Pakistan in 1978-79.

-In England, he played all four Test matches, but India lost the series with 1-0.
+In England, he played all four Test matches, but India lost the series 1-0.
 His performance was not so impressive.
 In the five innings, he just managed to score 38 runs with the top score of 21.
 However, he took 9 catches and 2 stumps in that series and then was dropped.
 Although this was a record by that time for an English tour, which is broken by Kiran More and MS Dhoni.
 But Reddy didn’t play a test cricket after that.

 He returned for the Australia and New Zealand series as Kirmani’s deputy without playing a game.
 Bharath Reddy played only three ODI between 1978 – 1981 against Pakistan, Australia, and New Zealand.
 Bharat Reddy was being a part of history at the Sahiwal match against Pakistan.
 When Sarfraz Nawaz soaring the bouncers and umpires didn’t intervene as most of the bouncers were way over the head.
 Eventually, Sikh Bishan Singh Bedi becomes the first captain who concedes the match.